SwordinDarkness/translation_app/README.md

 # TranslationApp Crew

 Welcome to the TranslationApp Crew project, powered by [crewAI](https://crewai.com).

+With this application, you can paste any URL and the AI agents will translate the page into English and provide a summary of the translated material.

 This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
 Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.

 ## Installation